eclipse-californium/californium/MIGRATION_HINTS.md

 `Option(int number)`:

 Since 3.0, the value is not initialized and must be provided with a separate setter call or using a other `Option` constructor.
 Though the 3.0 will now validate the option value, using `Bytes.EMPTY` as default would fail in too many cases.

-`Request.setOnResponseError(Throwable error)` is not longer accompanied by `Request.setCanceled(boolean canceled)`.

-For incoming traffic `Message.localAddress` contains now the address of the receiving Connector.
-Before the `Message.destinationContext` was used.
-The `Message.localAddress` supportes `UDPCOnnector` with `MulticastReceivers`.

 ### Scandium: